-- (a) "Guidelines for Procurement under JBIC ODA Loans" are applicable to the ODA Loans provided by JAPAN BANK FOR INTERNATIONAL COOPERATION (hereinafter referred to as "the BANK"), under Section (1), Paragraph 2, Article 23 of THE JAPAN BANK FOR INTERNATIONAL COOPERATION LAW. - (b) These Guidelines set forth the general rules to be followed by Borrowers of the BANK in carrying out the procurement of goods and services for a development project which is financed in whole or in part by ODA Loans of the BANK.
-(The term "the Borrower" as used in these Guidelines also refers to the Executing Agency of the project and the term "services" as used in these Guidelines excludes consulting services.) - (c) The proceeds of ODA Loans of the BANK are required to be used with due attention to considerations of economy, efficiency, transparency in the procurement process and non-discrimination among eligible bidders for procurement contracts. - (d) The application of these Guidelines to a particular project financed by an ODA Loan provided by the BANK will be stipulated in the Loan Agreement between the BANK and the Borrower. - (e) These Guidelines govern the relationship between the BANK and the Borrower, who is responsible for the procurement of goods and services.
-No provision of these Guidelines shall be construed as creating any right or obligation between the BANK and any third party, including those bidding for the procurement of goods and services.
-The rights and obligations of the Borrower vis-à-vis bidders for goods and services to be furnished for the project will be governed by the bidding documents which the Borrower issues in accordance with these Guidelines.
+- (1) "Guidelines for Procurement under Japanese ODA Loans" are applicable to the ODA Loans provided by JAPAN INTERNATIONAL COOPERATION AGENCY (hereinafter referred to as "JICA"), under Clause (a), Item (ii), Paragraph 1, Article 13 of the ACT of THE INCORPORATED ADMINISTRATIVE AGENCY-JAPAN INTERNATIONAL COOPERATION AGENCY. - (2) These Guidelines set forth the general rules to be followed by Borrowers of JICA in carrying out the procurement of goods and services for a development project which is financed in whole or in part by Japanese ODA Loans.
+(The term "the Borrower" as used in these Guidelines also refers to the Executing Agency of the project and the term "goods and services" as used in these Guidelines includes related services other than consulting services.) - (3) The proceeds of Japanese ODA Loans are required to be used with due attention to considerations of economy, efficiency, transparency in the procurement process and non-discrimination among eligible bidders for procurement contracts. - (4) The application of these Guidelines to a particular project financed by an ODA Loan provided by JICA will be stipulated in the Loan Agreement between JICA and the Borrower. - (5) These Guidelines govern the relationship between JICA and the Borrower, who is responsible for the procurement of goods and services.
+No provision of these Guidelines shall be construed as creating any right or obligation between JICA and any third party, including those bidding for the procurement of goods and services.
+The rights and obligations of the Borrower vis-à-vis bidders for goods and services to be furnished for the project will be governed by the bidding documents which the Borrower issues in accordance with these Guidelines. - (6) JICA and the Borrower will agree on the schedule of procurement, either prior to or in the course of the negotiations relating to Japanese ODA Loans.